ruohoruotsi/awesome-music-production/readme.md

 ### Research

+- [Centre for Digital Music] - Research group for music and audio technology.
 - [Guthman Musical Instrument Competition]
 - [Harmony Explained] - Progress towards a scientific theory of music.
 - [Musical User Interfaces] - Rethink how audio software is designed.